Seducing Straight Men

 When Bill arrived, I gave him a beer, we talked awhile, I looked over his lease and made a few suggestions, gave him another beer, and then said to him, "Bill, you think you were sent a letter from a concerned Christian warning you that I was a gay militant, but you weren't."
 He looked first startled, then puzzled.
 "Oh, yes, I was," he assured me.
 "No," I replied, "because I sent you that letter myself."
 "YOU?
 WHY?"
 I laughed and replied, "Because I think you're a very sexy man, and I wanted to see if the letter would bring you into my house—and, sexy man, here you are!"
 As with many opportunities in life, gall is all.

 We had a wonderful time for a couple of months until his father died, and Bill moved to another city to take over a larger operation.

-Let me conclude this post with yet one more segment from my novel-in-progress, "Corbin Milk."
+Let me conclude this post with yet one more segment from my novel "Corbin Milk" (available on Amazon).
 It's about a gay CIA agent, and in the portion that follows, Corbin remembers the first time he fell in love with another man.
 It occurred when he was in college, and involves a very strange twist on the idea of seducing a straight man.
 Here is the excerpt:

 During his senior year at UCLA, Corbin had worked his way onto the football team’s starting lineup as a defensive linebacker, a position he enjoyed greatly both for its rough and tumble, try-to-get-past-me physicality, but also for the strategies involved in guessing what the offense was going to do on the next play and then counter that.
 He flat out loved the game, and was good at it without being pro material (which didn’t interest him anyway—Corbin had yearned to be in the CIA since he was a boy and first discovered what the initials meant).